Bharat Mobility Global Expo

-The Auto Expo, previously a biennial event and held annually from 2024 under a new name, Bharat Mobility Global Expo, is an auto show held in Delhi NCR, India.
+The Bharat Mobility Global Expo, Previously called Auto Expo is a biennial event auto show held in Delhi NCR, India.

 Till 2012, the Auto Expo was organized at Pragati Maidan, New Delhi which combined both vehicles and components.
 In 2014, The Auto Expo (Motor Show) moved to the new venue in NCR Region at the India Expo Mart, Greater Noida, Uttar Pradesh.
 However, The Auto Expo (Components) continued at the Pragati Maidan, New Delhi.
-Both the Motor Show and the Components are organised jointly by the Automotive Component Manufacturers Association (ACMA), Confederation of Indian Industry (CII) and Society of Indian Automobile Manufacturers (SIAM).
+Both the Motor Show and the Components are organized jointly by the Automotive Component Manufacturers Association (ACMA), Confederation of Indian Industry (CII) and Society of Indian Automobile Manufacturers (SIAM).
 After the opening of Bharat Mandapam in Pragati Maidan and Yashobhoomi in Dwarka, the expo returned to New Delhi with The Components Show being held at Yashobhoomi and The Motor Show being held at Bharat Mandapam.

+In 2024, Auto Expo is renamed as Bharat Mobility Global Expo to align the show to reflect changing industry trends as well as greater participation of companies who are now playing major role in mobility and logistics as well as component manufacturing.
+Along with that, the show schedule is changed from biennial to annual event.

+In October 2025, Autocar India reported that Bharat Mobility Global Expo will revert back to its biennial schedule with the 3rd edition of BMGE being held from February 4 to 9, 2027.
+Rajesh Agarwal, Additional Secretary, Ministry of Commerce, and Industry of India told the publication that the government was keen to make it an annual event but emphasized that suggestions and discussions from all stakeholders were essential to build a value proposition for everyone.

 History

 Origin

 The Auto Expo was conceived in the year 1985 and had its debut showcasing in 1986.
 The Auto Expo 1986 was a window for technology transfers showing how the Indian Automotive Industry was absorbing new technologies and promoting indigenous research and development for adapting these technologies for the rugged Indian conditions.
 The Auto Expo 1986 was marked by then Prime Minister Rajiv Gandhi.
 The 9 day show was organised from 3 to 11 January 1986 at Pragati Maidan, New Delhi.